rikhuijzer/jas/README.md

   --sha f683c2abeaff70379df7176110100e18150ecd17a4b9785c32908aca11929993
 ```

-This is the SHA for MacOS aarch64.
+This command uses the SHA for the MacOS aarch64 release.
-To get the SHA for other platforms, you can use:
+To get the SHA for other platforms, you can use `sha --url`.
+For example,

 ```bash
 jas sha \